Configuration reference¶

 print(config.password.get_secret_value()) # s3cret

-Call .get_secret_value() when you need the raw string — for example, passing credentials to a driver.
+Call .get_secret_value() when you need the raw string, for example when passing credentials to a driver.

 Foundry-distributed backends¶